eligeske/open-wc/docs/discover/about.md

 ### Our Philosophy

-The goal of Open Web Components is to empower developers with powerful and battle-tested tools for creating and sharing open source web components.
+The goal of Open Web Components is to empower developers with powerful and battle-tested tools for creating and sharing open-source web components.

 Many web developers have experienced the dreaded "Javascript Fatigue".
 With our recommendations, we hope you'll enjoy the peace of mind that comes from having a well-known default solution for almost everything.
 From IDE to CI, `open-wc` has got you covered.